tebiondl/ChatAPI/README.md

     python app.py

-If all the dependencies have been correctly installed, in the terminal you should see that he service is running.
+If all the dependencies have been correctly installed, in the terminal you should see that the service is running.
 In the terminal you should see 2 addreses like this:

     * Running on http://127.0.0.1:5000
     * Running on http://192.168.1.76:5000